 - 1. Start the installation from under the home by cutting a small hole in the subfloor.
 Determine how the floor joist location will affect cutting the opening needed for the return air box.
-NOTE: Floor joists are generally located on 16" centers, leaving 14-3/8" between joists. - 2.
-After measuring the return air box (approximately 12-1/4" x 20-1/4"), cut the hole through the floor so that the box will fit between the floor joists.
+NOTE: Floor joists are generally located on 16" centers, leaving 14-3/8" between joists. - After measuring the return air box (approximately 12-1/4" x 20-1/4"), cut the hole through the floor so that the box will fit between the floor joists.
 Care should be taken when cutting through carpeting to avoid snags.
 NOTE: In most installations it will be necessary to cut a similar hole in the fiberboard directly under the hole in the floor.
 However, if the floor is more than ten inches deep, it will only be necessary to cut a hole for the collar on the return air box or for the insulated duct.

-Figure 6.
+Figure 5.
 Return Air Box

-- Set the box into the opening and fasten with screws or nails. - 4.
+- 3. Set the box into the opening and fasten with screws or nails. - 4.
 Install the filter and return air grille in the air box.

-Connecting the Return and Supply Air Flexible Ducts
+Connecting the Return & Supply Air Flexible Ducts

-- The return duct for all units is 14" diameter. - The supply duct for all units is 12" diameter. - Flexible ducts can be connected to the corresponding fittings with the clamps provided with the ducts.
-See Table 5, page 13).
-Note: To prevent a loss in cooling capacity, make sure all connections are tight. - The flexible ducts may be cut to the required length, see instructions packed with duct.
+- Flexible ducts can be connected to the corresponding fittings with the clamps provided with the ducts.
+See Table 4, page 13.
+NOTE: To prevent a loss in cooling capacity, make sure all connections are tight. - The flexible ducts may be cut to the required length, see instructions packed with duct.
 Keep all ducts as short and straight as possible.
 Avoid sharp bends. - Ducts may be spliced with sheet metal sleeves and clamps. - After the inner duct is connected to the proper fitting, the insulation and plastic sleeve should be pulled over the connection and clamped. - Homes with multiple supply ducts (or special applications), a Y fitting is available to divide the supply air so it can be ducted to different areas of the home for more efficient cooling.
-Note: For maximum performance, insulate the Y fitting.
+NOTE: For maximum performance, insulate the Y fitting.